tachinho324/Profile_Tachinho/README.md

 # Hi, I'm Meek 👋

-I'm a data-driven Business Analytics professional specializing in retail media networks and AI-powered insights.
-With expertise in cloud technologies, data pipeline optimization, and advanced analytics, I transform complex data into strategic business solutions.
-Currently, I'm leveraging my skills as an Associate Data Analyst at HY-VEE, where I've developed AI chatbots, automated data pipelines, and optimized analytics implementations.
-My experience spans from founding a personalized meal app to conducting machine learning research.
-I'm passionate about using data to drive decision-making efficiency and business growth.
-Always eager to tackle new challenges, I'm open to exciting opportunities that allow me to apply my analytical skills and innovative thinking to solve complex business problems.
+Experienced graduate student with a master’s degree in Marketing Analytics, specializing in data analysis, digital marketing, and strategic planning.
+Skilled in leveraging AI-powered insights and advanced analytics to drive business growth and decision-making efficiency.
+As a data-driven Business Analytics professional, I excel at transforming complex data into actionable strategies that enhance organizational performance.
+Passionate about solving business challenges through innovative, data-driven solutions, I am always eager to explore new opportunities.
-Feel free to explore my projects and reach out if you'd like to collaborate or discuss data-driven solutions!
+Feel free to explore my projects and connect if you're interested in collaborating on data-driven initiatives!

 ## 🌐 Connect with Me